ai-on-gke/website/site/content/docs/tutorials/adk-llama-vllm/index.md

 * `templates` folder: it stores all templates for LLMs.
 Currently it has only one template for Llama-3.1-8B-Instruct.
 The templates are necessary to use tools, because it formats the LLM’s output.
 * `deploy-llm.yaml`: this manifest creates a deployment with vLLM that serves Llama-3.1-8B-Instruct and a service that allows us to access this model via http protocol.

-To successfully deploy our model, we need to create a Huggingface secret inside the GKE cluster and a configmap that contains all templates.
+To successfully deploy our model, we need to create a HuggingFace secret inside the GKE cluster and a configmap that contains all templates.
-Run these commands to create the Huggingface secret:
+Run these commands to create the HuggingFace secret:

 ```bash
 export HF_TOKEN=<YOUR_HF_TOKEN>